 Ingredients

 Rally the best and freshest ingredients, folks - they will all be on display in this recipe!
-Here's what you'll need for this delicious sauce.
-See the details in the recipe card for quantities.
+Here's what you'll need for this delicious Mediterranean sauce.
+See the details for quantities in the recipe card.

 - Cucumbers - The best cucumbers for tzatziki are the English or Persian varieties because they have thin skin, minimal seeds, and a crisp, sweet taste.
 No need to peel them before grating.
 Use the large holes in a grater box or a grating adapter on a food processor.